 The Banks total advance stood at Rs8121.90 crores as on 31.03.2015 as against Rs 8205.76 crores as on 31.03.2014.

 Priority Sector Advances

-A Customer Service Committee of the Board monitors the implementation of customerservice measures periodically.
-Customer Service Committees comprising of Bank personnel aswell as our constituents have been formed at the apex level and at branches for monitoringservice quality and bringing about improvements in this area on an ongoing basis.
-The Bankis member of the Banking Codes and Standards Board of India (BCSBI) and is activelyimplementing the Code of Commitment to Customers as also the Code for Micro and SmallEnterprises formulated by the BCSBI.
-The Bank has 24 x 7 phone banking call centre atBangalore as an outsourced model, which is functioning satisfactorily.
+The Customer Service Committee of the Board monitors the implementation of customer service measures periodically.
+Customer Service Committees comprising of Bank personnel as well as our constituents have been formed at the apex level and at branches for monitoring service quality and bringing about improvements in this area on an ongoing basis.
+The Bank has a 24 x 7 Phone Banking Call Centre at Thrissur as an outsourced model to cater to customer needs across the country.